andreaugustorossi/Rossmann-Kaggle/README.md

 ![](img/univar.png)

-As it can be seen, the sales curve is not normal showing a moderate asymmetry of 0.64 (positive skewness) and a kurtosis of 1.77 (leptokurtic shape).
+As can be seen, the sales curve is not normal showing a moderate asymmetry of 0.64 (positive skewness) and a kurtosis of 1.77 (leptokurtic shape).
 This implies that there are outliers in the dataset.

 <br>